home-assistant/developers.home-assistant/docs/auth_index.md

 - *Normal*: These are the tokens that are generated when a user authorizes an application.
 The application will hold on to these tokens on behalf of the user.
 - *Long-lived Access Token*: These are refresh tokens that back a long lived access token.
 They are created internally and never exposed to the user.
-- *System*: These tokens are limited to be generated and used by system users like Hass.io.
+- *System*: These tokens are limited to be generated and used by system users like Home Assistant OS and the Supervisor.
 They are never exposed to the user.